Series 4 — Episode 15

 Directed by Roy Baker

-Driving down to the house, Steed informs Mrs Peel that Wadkin is a physicist who went missing two years ago and hopes he can give them a lead on seven physicists who have disappeared in the last year or so.
-Varnals (Peter Jeffrey), a young Ministry eager-beaver who has been assigned the case, predictably objects at Mrs Peel's presence but Steed brushes him off and they learn that Wadkin has the mind of a cabbage.
+Driving down to the house, John Steed (Patrick Macnee) informs Emma Peel (Diana Rigg)l that Wadkin is a physicist who went missing two years ago and hopes he can give them a lead on seven physicists who have disappeared in the last year or so.
+Varnals (Peter Jeffrey), a young Ministry eager-beaver who has been assigned the case, predictably objects at Mrs Peel’s presence but Steed brushes him off and they learn that Wadkin has the mind of a cabbage.
 They are led in to see him and Varnals tells them his diagnosis is that Wadkin has been brainwashed for an extended period at a prison camp in Northern Manchuria, probably one called Ni San.
 Steed notes some of the features of Ni San - including that the clocks always strike three - and sets the clock to chime.
-Wadkin immediately intones, "Three o'clock".
+Wadkin immediately intones, “Three o’clock”.

 Mrs Wadkin offers them tea and tells them she dropped her husband at the station the day he disappeared, and he later phoned from the hotel to say the room was comfortable - and moments later, it appears, he checked out and disappeared for two years.
 She ducks a question about her parents still living in China and goes to fetch some food.
 While she’s gone, Steed takes his leave, telling Mrs Peel that an old colleague of Wadkin, Cullen, will arrive soon and advises Varnals he’s “searched Mrs Peel for deadly weapons”.